MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-overview.md

 The client (or "data plane") libraries help you write Java application code to interact with already-provisioned services.
 Client libraries exist only for those services that support a client API.
 They can be easily identified as their Maven group ID is `com.azure`.

-All Azure Java client libraries follow the same API design pattern of offering a Java builder class that is responsible for creating an instance of a client.
-This separates the definition and instantiation of the client from its operation, allowing the client to be immutable and thus simpler to use.
-On top of this, all client libraries follow a few important patterns:
+All Azure Java client libraries follow the same API design pattern of offering a Java builder class that's responsible for creating an instance of a client.
+This pattern separates the definition and instantiation of the client from its operation, allowing the client to be immutable and thus simpler to use.
+Additionally, all client libraries follow a few important patterns:

 * Client libraries that support both synchronous and asynchronous APIs must offer these in separate classes.
-This means that in these cases there would be, for example, a `KeyVaultClient` for sync APIs and a `KeyVaultAsyncClient` for async APIs.
+What this means is that in these cases there would be, for example, a `KeyVaultClient` for sync APIs and a `KeyVaultAsyncClient` for async APIs.

 * There's a single builder class that takes responsibility for building both the sync and async APIs.
 The builder will be named similarly to the sync client class, with `Builder` included.
 For example, `KeyVaultClientBuilder`.
 This builder will have `buildClient()` and `buildAsyncClient()` methods to create client instances, as appropriate.